Abuse and Neglect Definitions (CPI)

 Risk Assessment of Future Child Abuse/Neglect

-In addition to assigning a disposition to all allegations, in a Completed Investigation, except for an Abbreviated Rule Out, CPS workers assess the likelihood that the child will be abused or neglected in the foreseeable future.
-CPS uses the SDM Risk Assessment tool to help workers classify the degree of risk in the home.
+In addition to assigning a disposition to all allegations, in a Completed Investigation, except for an Abbreviated Rule Out, CPI workers assess the likelihood that the child will be abused or neglected in the foreseeable future.
+CPI uses the Risk Assessment tool to help workers classify the degree of risk in the home.
 This tool is actuarially based and helps the worker determine whether or not the family needs services.
 The decision to provide services is based on the assessment of risk, safety and other circumstances in the case, not on the disposition of the allegations.
 There are four possible risk classifications:

 - Very High